virajmuthye/Tutorials/UNIX_Basic_Commands.md

 e.g.

-Let's say you are in the folder /home/viraj/
+Let's say you are in the folder work/wasmuth_lab/trial

-There is three files in the folder : 1] trial.txt, 2] tutorial.txt, 3] species.fasta
+There are three files in the folder : 1] trial.txt, 2] tutorial.txt, 3] species.fasta

 	1. To make a copy of the file "trial.txt" in the same folder	     	: cp trial.txt trial2.txt